Ice cap climate: Description

 Under the Köppen climate classification, the ice cap climate is denoted as EF.
-Ice caps are defined as a climate with no months above 0 C. Such areas are found around the north and south pole, and on the top of many high mountains.
+Ice caps are defined as a climate with no months having a mean temperature above 0 C. Such areas are found around the north and south pole, and on the top of many high mountains.
 Since the temperature never exceeds the melting point of ice, any snow or ice that accumulates remains there permanently, over time forming a large ice sheet.

 The ice cap climate is distinct from the tundra climate, or ET.
 A tundra climate has a summer season with temperatures consistently above freezing for several months.
 This summer is enough to melt the winter ice cover, which prevents the formation of ice sheets.
 Because of this, tundras have vegetation, while ice caps do not.

 Ice cap climate is the world's coldest climate, and includes the coldest places on Earth.
 With an average temperature of -55.2 C, Vostok, Antarctica is the coldest place in the world, and has also recorded the lowest temperature, -89.2 C. The following chart indicates the average and record temperatures in this research station through a year: